 The Atlantic Hurricane Season officially starts June 1.
-As we’ve seen in previous years, hurricanes and tropical cyclones can form at any time throughout the year, including January (Hurricane Alex, January 2016).
+As we’ve seen in the past, hurricanes and tropical cyclones can form at any time throughout the year, including January (Hurricane Alex, January 2016).
 The Hurricane Season affects the entire Atlantic Basin, the East Coast, the Gulf of Mexico, and the islands throughout the Caribbean Sea.

 Tropical Cyclones include four closely related storms—major hurricanes, hurricanes, tropical storms, and tropical depressions.
 The National Hurricane Center names cyclones when they reach tropical storm status.
 The names are retained until the system dissipates entirely or another system absorbs them.

 Following two relatively quiet years, 2016 ended as an above average season and 2017 turned deadly with devastating storms including Hurricane Maria that ravaged the Caribbean, the Gulf Coast, and East Coast.
 2018 ended another above average year with more devastating storms.
-The Southern Oscillation—changing Eastern Pacific sea temperatures and atmospheric conditions widely known as El Niño and La Niña—affects the Atlantic Basin and is one major indicator of Atlantic tropical cyclone activity.
+The El Niño Southern Oscillation or ENSO is a cycle of changing Eastern Pacific sea temperatures and atmospheric conditions widely known as El Niño and La Niña.
+ENSO affects the Atlantic Basin and is a major indicator of Atlantic tropical cyclone activity.

-People look at the years of light activity and tend to base their preparedness on past seasons.
-It Only Takes One hurricane or tropical storm to make landfall near your home to make it an active season for you and your family.
+People look at the years of light activity or when the last hurricane affected their community and tend to base their preparedness on those seasons.
+It Only Takes One hurricane or tropical storm to make landfall near your home to make it an active season for you and your family, regardless of when the last hurricane came your way.

-Following three years of above average activity, including the hyperactive 2017 season with one strong hurricane after another, forecasters predict 2019 as average or above average hurricane season.
-However, long range outlooks are just that.
+In 2022, six years of above average activity include the record setting 2020 season, the third most active season in history (2021), and the hyperactive 2017 season with one strong hurricane after anothe.
+Forecasters predict 2022 will be an above average hurricane season.
+However, long range outlooks and forecasts are just that.
 Outlooks.
 Too many factors and variables looking months ahead make it impossible to accurately predict the actual number and timing of hurricanes and tropical storms.

-The National Hurricane Center reminds every.
+The National Hurricane Center reminds everyone.
 It only takes one.
 Just one hurricane that makes landfall is all it takes to destroy your home and threaten the lives your family.
-It makes sense to plan and prepare in the event a tropical cyclone threatens your area.
+It makes sense to plan and prepare before a tropical cyclone threatens your area.

 Primary risks from hurricanes include extreme winds, storm surge with coastal flooding, inland flooding, and inland tornadoes spawned by the cyclone.
 Extreme winds make the most headlines with meteorologists leaning into the wind as pieces of debris fly by.
 Storm surge and inland flooding take more lives and damage more property.
 Tropical storms can drop extraordinary amounts of rain in a very short time and overwhelm storm systems, levees, and flood cities.